-As a food and beverage company, the raw ingredients we use are key to providing consumers with tasty and nutritious products.
+As the largest food and beverage company, the raw ingredients we use are key to providing consumers with tasty and nutritious products.

 We take our responsibility as a large purchaser very seriously, and have developed a number

-of guidelines and programs to ensure our supply of raw materials is sustainable, benefitting both our business and society over the long term.
+of guidelines and programs to ensure our supply of raw materials is sustainable, benefiting both our business and society over the long term.

 Through our Responsible Sourcing Guideline (RSG) and Nestlé Supplier Code we monitor, assess and take action where needed.
 The aim of the RSG is to guide Nestlé’s suppliers to improve their practices where necessary.